Visiting The White Temple, Chiang Rai Thailand

 And a ninja turrtle to complete the strange assortment of masks

-The whole temple was almost pulled down after a huge earthquake hit the area in 2014.
 Chalermchai Kositpipat did not want to rebuild the Temple if it was structurally unsafe and had to be removed, but luckily the damage was mostly only superficial so relatively easy to repair.

 Building works at the temple are ongoing, and are not expected to be completed until 2070.
 That means each visit over the years until then will see more and more newly added sections.
-During our visit we could see another large building being erected behind some of the existing buildings.
-The plan is to build a centre dedicated to Buddhist teachings.
-Kositpipat believes that by building this huge offering to Lord Buddha he will become immortal.

 White Temple